pengbohua/Flype/README.md

-# Flype :frisbee: : Foundational Models for Parameter Efficient Visual Language Understanding
+# Flype :flying_disc: : Foundational Models for Parameter Efficient Visual Language Understanding

 ## Overview
 This repository contains the code of the **meta** foundation model FLYPE to perform visual language understanding.